Elizabeth Wettlaufer: Career

 In 2007, Wettlaufer was hired onto the staff at Caressant Care, a long-term care home in Woodstock.
 She was initially regarded by co-workers as caring and professional.
 However, throughout her tenure, Wettlaufer struggled with substance abuse and alcoholism.
 She faced accusations of showing up to work drunk, and at one point was found passed out in the facility's basement during the night shift.
 Wettlaufer was suspended four times for "medication-related errors", then was finally fired in March 2014 over a "serious" incident in which she gave the wrong medication to a patient.

 After leaving Caressant Care, Wettlaufer had difficulty holding down a job.
-She was hired by the Meadow Park Care Center in London, but lost this job after checking herself into a drug rehab facility in Niagara.
+She was hired by the Meadow Park Care Center in London, but lost this job after checking herself into a drug rehab facility in the Niagara Region.
 She took various temp jobs at other care homes.
 Wettlaufer admitted to a neighbour that she was fired from one of these jobs for stealing medication, and was fired from another job for making a medication error while high that nearly resulted in the death of a patient.
 She also wrote poetry about her desire to kill.

 Murders and assaults

 While she was a nurse at Caressant Care, Wettlaufer began injecting some of the patients she cared for with insulin.
 In some cases, the amount was not enough to kill the patient; she was charged with, and confessed to, aggravated assault or attempted murder for those cases.
 Wettlaufer's first assaults occurred sometime between June 25 and December 31, 2007.
 She confessed that she injected sisters Clotilde Adriano (age 87) and Albina Demedeiros (88) with insulin.
 While they later died, their deaths were not attributed to Wettlaufer.
 She confessed to two counts of aggravated assault.

 The first case in which Wettlaufer injected a patient with enough insulin to directly cause death was on August 11, 2007, when she murdered James Silcox (84), a World War II veteran and father of six.
-Through March 2014, Wettlaufer also murdered the following patients at Caressant Care:
+From 2007 to March 2014, Wettlaufer also murdered the following patients at Caressant Care: